 If you provide a version instead of a tag, that will be used instead:

 You can have one or the other, both are considered a “digest” in Docker speak.

-For both import and bootstrap using a build spec file, by default we use the Docker Registry
+For both import and build using a build spec file, by default we use the Docker Registry

 index.docker.io.
 Singularity first tries the call without a token, and then asks for one with pull permissions if the request is defined.
 However, it may be the case that you want to provide a custom token for a private registry.
 You have two options.
 You can either provide a